efarish/portfolio/mobile/kivy_gps_tracker/README.md

 * The costs of demonstration projects can be significantly reduced with a few architecture decisions,
 * The up-front effort of implementing CI/CD pipelines and IaC templates reduces development time.
+* Mobile apps are fun.

+# Future Work

+* Create a version of this app with all Python code in Lambdas.
+* Use an AWS service for persistence.
+* Create a React Native mobile client.

 # TODO

 1. Add a CloudFormation template for the ECR repository.
+1. Update create stack pipeline to update S3 config file with WSS and API Gateway URIs.